sajalAppdevs/weather_app/README.md

 ## Getting Started

-- This project gives you the current weather using api hour by hour
+- This project gives you the current weather for the city entered using api hour by hour
 <img src="https://user-images.githubusercontent.com/92157668/192311777-d9115d1b-000b-49bc-a713-7ece84cdde57.jpg" width="300" height="600">

 - more details in forecast section